krumbunny/glazemixup.com/src/manual/background/analysis.md

 silica and other oxides is.
 In this case we see 0.25 mols of alumina (adequate) and 2.45 mols of silica, which isn't much compared to other glazes.
 Without boron to help things melt though this is probably a high temperature glaze.

+Both columns show the same ratios, so in that sense they are the same.
+The first column scales everything so that the fluxes sum to 1.
+The second column scales everything so the grand total is 100%.
+Same counts of molecules, but different scales.